Dynamically induced cascading failures in power grids: Results

 Another quantity that is often used as a measure of the importance of a network edge is the edge betweenness \cite{Newman2010,Latora2017}.
 The betweenness $b^{(a,b)}$ of edge $(a,b)$ is defined as the normalized number of shortest paths passing by the edge.
 A predictor based on the edge betweenness $b^{(a,b)}$ is then obtained by replacing $L^{(a,b)}$ by $b^{(a,b)}$ in the expressions above.

-To evaluate the predictive power of our flow-based cascade predictors and to compare them to the standard topological predictors, we have computed the number of lines that cause a cascade by simulation and compared how often each predictor correctly predicted the cascade thereby deriving the rate of correct cascade predictions (true positive rate) and rate of false alarms (false positive rate).
-These two quantities are displayed in a Receiver Operator Characteristics (ROC) curve, which reports the true positive rate versus the false positive rate when varying the threshold $\sigma^{th}$.
-The ROC curve would go up straight from point $(0,0)$ to point $(0,1)$ in the ideal case in which the predictor is able to detect all real cascade events, while never giving a false positive.
+To evaluate the predictive power of the flow-based cascade predictors and to compare them to the standard topological predictors, we have computed the number of lines that cause a cascade by simulation and compared how often each predictor correctly predicted the cascade, thereby deriving the rate of correct cascade predictions (true positive rate) and rate of false alarms (false positive rate).
+These two quantities are displayed in a Receiver Operator Characteristics (ROC) curve, which reports the true positive rate versus the false positive rate when varying the threshold $\sigma^\text{thr}$.
+The ROC curve would go up straight from point $(0,0)$ to point $(0,1)$ in the ideal case in which the predictor is capable of detecting all real cascade events, while never giving a false positive.
 Conversely, random guessing corresponds to the bisector.
 Finally, any realistic predictor starts at the point $(0,0)$, i.e. never giving an alarm regardless of the setting, and evolves to the point $(1,1)$, i.e. always giving an alarm.
-The transition from $(0,0)$ to $(1,1)$ is tuned by decreasing the threshold $\sigma^{th}$ determining when to give an alarm.
-The ROC curves corresponding to the predictors introduced above are shown in Fig. \ref{fig:ROC curve Spanish 5 analytics} (a).
-Notice that a prediction based on the betweenness of the line is only as good as a random guess.
+The transition from $(0,0)$ to $(1,1)$ is tuned by decreasing the threshold $\sigma^\text{thr}$ determining when to give an alarm.

+The ROC curves corresponding to the predictors introduced above are shown in Fig.~\ref{fig:ROC curve Spanish 5 analytics} (a).
+A prediction based on the betweenness of the line is only as good as a random guess.
 In contrast, using the LODF and the initial load provide much better predictions.
-Finally, the analytical prediction outperforms any other method, well approximating an a ideal predictor.
+Finally, the analytical prediction outperforms any other method, well approximating an ideal predictor.